 Although the causes of Borderline personality disorder are not fully known, it is believed that both hereditary and environmental factors are involved.
 The condition may occur as a result of numerous genes, each of which has only minor impact.
 About … Continue reading What is Borderline Personality Disorder?
 BPD

 Psychotherapy is offered by therapists in a variety of forms.
-A psychotherapist will consider factors including the nature of the problem being treated and the person’s personality when deciding which treatment will be most beneficial because some people respond better … Continue reading What is the difference between DBT and CBT?
+A psychotherapist will consider factors including the nature of the problem being treated and the person’s personality when deciding which treatment will be most beneficial because some people respond better … Continue reading What is the difference between DBT and CBT Therapy?

 What is emotional healing?
 Anxiety and melancholy are examples of complex, possibly challenging emotions that are common to the human experience.
 But even knowing this might not make dealing with these emotions any easier.
 People might follow a variety of … Continue reading The healing touch of animals and pets- furry partners in the journey of emotional healing!